top of page

 • We are prepared to conduct your project for both residential and commercial.

-• Simultaneously, all our associated members must follow the Florida law at the moment of issuing any projects and procedures, as well as having all needed documents up to date while participating in any project issued by Hurricane Protection Solution & Blinds, LLC (sunbiz.org).
+• Simultaneously, all our associated members must follow the Florida law at the moment of issuing any projects and procedures, as well as having all needed documents up to date while participating in any project issued by Hurricane Protection Solutions & Blinds, LLC (sunbiz.org).

 Couty regulations on hurricane protecion products